 Treasuries also are subject to inflation pressures.
 If the interest rate of the security is not as high as inflation, investors lose purchasing power.

-Because they mature quickly, the risk of holding T-bills is not as great as with longer-term T-notes or Treasury bonds.
+Because they mature quickly, T-bills may be the safest treasury security investment.
+The risk of holding them is not as great as with longer-term T-notes or Treasury bonds.

 Liquidity: All Treasury securities are very liquid, but if you sell prior to maturity you may experience gains or losses, depending on the interest rate environment.

 5. Government bond funds

 Government bond funds are mutual funds that invest in debt securities issued by the U.S. government and its agencies.
 The funds invest in debt instruments such as T-bills, T-notes, T-bonds and mortgage-backed securities issued by government-sponsored enterprises such as Fannie Mae and Freddie Mac.

 Risks: Funds that invest in government debt instruments are considered to be among the safest investments because the securities are backed by the faith and credit of the U.S. government.
 However, like other mutual funds, the fund itself is not government-backed and is subject to risks — namely interest rate fluctuations and inflation.
 If interest rates rise, prices of existing bonds decline, and if interest rates decline, prices of existing bonds rise.
 Interest rate risk is greater for long-term bonds.
 Further, if the inflation rate rises, purchasing power can be diminished.

 Liquidity: Bond fund shares are highly liquid, but their values fluctuate depending on the interest rate environment.